Guide

 Layer audit logging on top of the policy

 Rules contain in real time.
 Audit logs reconstruct what happened after.
 You want both, because the rules tell you what the agent could not do, and the audit log tells you what it actually tried to do.
-Initialize audit logging once:
+Audit logs capture every rejected send with grant, command, status, and request ID for correlation — the four fields you need to tie a blocked message back to the prompt that triggered it.

-nylas audit init --enableThen filter by source to see exactly what the agent attempted:
+nylas audit init --enableThen filter by source and status to see exactly what the agent attempted and what the policy rejected.
+The --status error flag isolates blocked actions from successful ones:

-nylas audit logs show --source claude-code --since "2026-05-01" --status errorEvery rejected send shows up in the log with its grant, command, status, and request ID for correlation.
+nylas audit logs show --source claude-code --since "2026-05-01" --status errorEach log entry includes the request ID, which you can correlate with the agent's own trace logs to see what prompt or tool call led to the blocked action.
 For the full audit playbook including SIEM export and CI/CD integration, see Audit AI Agent Activity (Claude, Copilot, MCP).

 What rules can't do (and what to combine them with)